jsbaan/jsbaan.github.io/_posts/2021-02-26-introduction-to-bayesian-deep-learning0.md

 Thank you for reading all the way through!
 This post became quite lengthy but I hope you learned a lot about Bayesian DL.
 I sure did.

-Note that I am not affiliated to Wilson, Izmailov or their research group at NYU.
-This post reflects my own interpretation of their work.
-Except for the quote blocks taken directly from the paper.
+Note that I am not affiliated to Wilson, Izmailov or their group at NYU.
+This post reflects my own interpretation of their work, except for the quote blocks taken directly from the paper.

 Please feel free to ask any question or point out mistakes that I've undoubtedly made.
 I would also love to know whether you liked this post, either through the comments, a message or the clap button below!
 You can also find me on [Twitter](https://twitter.com/jsbaan) and connect on [LinkedIn](https://www.linkedin.com/in/joris-baan-669324b3/).